 Smaller, sustainable farms focus on soil health which means produce is grown in soil that has real, living nutrients.
 So, a carrot really isn’t a carrot.
 It can be vastly different based on soil health, farming practices and harvest time.
-While they may look similar, one contains valuable nutrients and is bursting with flavor while the other is practically flavorless and lacking vibrant color and nutrition.
+While they may look similar, one contains valuable nutrients and is bursting with flavor while the other is flavorless and lacking vibrant color and nutrition.

 The question is, how you do end up with the real carrot on your plate?
 Farmers markets are the best place to start!

 The produce offered at a farmer’s market has often been harvested that morning or the night before.
-When produce is picked at it's peak ripeness, it has reached it's full potential of nutrient content as well as flavor.
+When produce is picked at peak ripeness, it has reached it's full potential of nutrient content as well as flavor.

-There seems to be a general belief that eating healthier or organically is significantly more expensive than the alternative.
+There seems to be a general belief that eating healthy or organically is significantly more expensive than the alternative.
 While it’s certain that organic farming has more associated costs and time than blasting a field with chemicals, there are a variety of ways that local and organic food choices can be even more affordable than buying mass produced food in the grocery store.
-When it comes to farms and farmers markets, there are a few habits that can go a long way in helping stretch your budget further without compromising the quality of what you are buying:
+When it comes to farms and farmers markets, there are a few habits that can go a long way in helping stretch your budget without compromising the quality of what you are buying:

 - U-pick!
 Farms throughout the country offer the opportunity to pick your own produce.
 This is an excellent way to score blueberries, cherries, peaches, apples, pumpkins and more.
-It’s not uncommon to get organic produce in this format from $1-$2/lb which would typically run more than double at the market.
+It’s not uncommon to get organic produce in this format from $1-$2/lb which would typically run more than double that price at the market.
 Labor is one of the most expensive components of organic farming.
 Cutting out this component can be a win for both the farmer and the consumer.